GaMeNu/GriefDetectorV2-Paper/README.md

 # GriefDetector V2 - PaperMC
-**WARNING: This plugin is still in early development, and as such does not yet work!**
+**WARNING: This plugin is still in early development, use at your own risk!**

 This repository is a port of GriefDetector v2 (GDv2) first made in BWUBot v2.